Mt Hood Forest 2-Day

 Saturday model courses

 Park at Billy Bob Sno-Park.
 There is a toilet but no potable water at this location.
+Pick up a printed map at the brown signboard at the south end of the parking lot.

 The model course map will be provided in 1:7500 scale (White, Yellow, Brown) and 1:10000 scale (Orange, Green, Red, Blue).